eeels22/package-tracker/README.md

 # YellowCorp package tracker

-A simple web app that displays a list of orders (or parcels) with some details that customers need to know like order status, ETAs, pickup locations, etc.
+A simple web app that displays a list of orders (or parcels). \
+More details are shown when the user clicks on a particular parcel, for example: order status, ETAs, pickup location.

-This project was created as a student project for Software Development Academy (SDA).
+This project was created as a student project for Software Development Academy (SDA). \

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and supports major mobile and desktop browsers/layouts.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and supports major mobile and desktop browsers/layouts.

+The web app is hosted at https://package-tracker-sda9.web.app/

 ## Available Scripts